Yields 1 cup finished herb salt

 1/2 cup mint, basil, or cilantro

-1/4 cup course mineral salt, Himalayan pink salt, kosher salt or other course salt
+1/4 cup course mineral salt, Himalayan pink salt, kosher salt, or other coarse salt

-- Roughly chop all of your fresh herbs using a sharp knife.
-You may be tempted to use a food processor, if you do, pulse until the herbs are roughly chopped and still "dry" looking.
-Too much processing will turn them into a paste and you do not want this because the herbs will taste bitter.
-Combine all of the chopped herbs in a large bowl.
+- The measurements above are for uncut leaves packed into a measuring cup.
+Plan to use a two-cup jar with a lid.
+Roughly chop all your fresh herbs using a sharp knife.
+If you prefer to use a food processor, pulse until the herbs are roughly chopped.
+The chopped herbs should remain bright green and loosely combined.
+Too much processing will turn the herbs into a bitter tasting paste.
+Combine the chopped herbs in a large bowl.

-- Layer 1 inch of herb mixture in the bottom of a lidded jar and sprinkle with some of the salt.
-Repeat layers until all of the herb mixture and salt is used.
+- Layer 1 inch of herb mixture in the bottom of the jar and sprinkle with some of the salt.
+Repeat in layers until all of the herb mixture and salt is used.
+Finish with one teaspoon of salt sprinkled on top.
+You will need to pack the herbs in tightly.

 - Cover and refrigerate for 2 weeks.
-Open the jar and press the herb salt to release and extra water and pour it out, the herb salt will last longer.
-Divide the herb mixture into smaller jars if you prefer.
+After 2 weeks, open the jar and press the herbs firmly to release any extra water.
+Pour the water out.
 Refrigerate until ready to use.
 Herbes salées can keep for up to a year in the refrigerator.
+Divide the herb mixture into smaller jars if you prefer.

 Herb combinations to try: